-This bill proposes significant changes to Wyoming's taxation and revenue laws, primarily focusing on property tax exemptions and adjustments to various tax rates.
-It establishes a property tax exemption for single-family residential properties, starting with an exemption on the first $200,000 of fair market value in 2025, which will increase to $1 million in subsequent years, adjusted for inflation.
-The bill also raises the tax exemption threshold for business property from $2,400 to $50,000 and lowers the tax assessment rate for industrial properties from 11.5% to 9.5%.
-Additionally, the severance tax rate for surface coal is reduced from 6.5% to 6%.
-A new renter's refund program is introduced, allowing eligible residents to receive refunds based on their gross rent paid, with limits tied to household income.
+This bill proposes significant changes to Wyoming's taxation and revenue laws, primarily focusing on property tax exemptions and the introduction of new sales and use taxes.
+It establishes a property tax exemption for single-family residential properties, allowing an exemption on the first $200,000 of fair market value in tax year 2025, which will increase to $1 million in subsequent years, adjusted for inflation.
+Additionally, the bill raises the tax exemption for business property from $2,400 to $50,000 and lowers the tax assessment rate for industrial properties from 11.5% to 9.5%.
+To offset these tax reductions, a new 2% sales and use tax will be implemented starting July 1, 2025, and a property tax reduction and replacement account will be created to manage the revenue generated from this tax.
+The bill also introduces a renter's refund program while repealing the existing property tax refund program.

 Statutes affected: